Friday, May 18, 2012 Detailed Auto Topics

 Testing for continuity in a circuit

-When testing a component off of the vehicle, an ohm meter is very handy.
-With the meter set to ohms, and the leads separated, the scale will indicate OL for open lead.
-This means current cannot flow, such as when a switch is turned off.
-When the leads are touched, the reading drops to near zero.
-This means there is little or no resistance, allowing current to flow.
+An ohmmeter is very handy for testing a component off of the vehicle.
+When we switch the meter to ohms the scale will indicate OL for open lead.
+This is similar to infinite resistance.
+We may also get OL when checking a switch that is turned off.
+If we touch the leads together the reading drops to near zero.
+This means there is little or no resistance.
+With an open lead or OL current does not flow.
+With near zero resistance the current freely flows.
 An example is a switch that is on.

 continuity is tested with an ohmmeter, as the switch is operated

-In this photo, alligator clips are attached to the probes to make testing easier.
-When the switch is worked by hand, the buzzer on the ohmmeter signals continuity.
+Alligator clips are used to attach the probes and make testing easier in the photo above.
+When the switch is worked by hand the buzzer on the ohmmeter signals continuity.
 When the switch is released the meter reads OL indicating the circuit is off.
-This switch is working as designed, and is not the cause of the brake light problem.
+This switch is working as designed and is not the cause of the brake light problem.

 Basic electrical testing procedures can eliminate the need for needless part replacement and greatly increase the accuracy of diagnosis.